 1. Ringly.io

-Best for: Shopify stores that want AI phone support with built-in call analytics
+Best for: Shopify brands that want AI phone support with call analytics built in, done for them

-Ringly.io isn't a traditional speech analytics platform.
-It's an AI phone agent that answers your customer calls, and happens to include full call analysis as part of the package.
-Seth (the AI agent) handles inbound calls 24/7, looks up orders in real time, processes returns, and answers product questions in 40 languages.
+Ringly.io isn't a traditional speech analytics platform, and for most Shopify brands that's the point.
+It's a done-for-you AI phone agent that answers your customer calls 24/7, looks up orders in real time, processes returns, and answers product questions in 40+ languages.
+Full call analysis comes with it.
 Every call gets transcribed, scored for sentiment, and tagged by topic automatically.

-For e-commerce teams, this collapses two tools into one.
-You get the phone support AND the insights without buying standalone speech analytics software.
-It resolves about 73% of calls without human intervention, and setup takes roughly three minutes.
+For e-commerce teams, this collapses two budget lines into one.
+You get the phone support AND the insights without buying standalone speech analytics software that assumes a human is still answering the phone.
+It resolves about 73% of inbound calls without human intervention, and it's trusted by 50+ Shopify brands.
+One store recovered $22k in sales that would otherwise have been missed calls.

 What works

-- All-in-one: Phone support + call analytics + QA in a single tool.
-No need for separate speech analytics software.
+- All-in-one: Phone support, call analytics, and QA in a single tool.
+No separate speech analytics subscription.

-- 73% resolution rate: Most calls handled without human agents, and every call generates analytics
+- 73% resolution rate: Most calls handled without human agents, and every call still generates analytics.

 What doesn't